Texas lawmakers pursued dozens of bills affecting LGBTQ people this year. Here’s what passed and what failed.

 The National Collegiate Athletic Association has policies that monitor transgender student athletes’ testosterone levels throughout a sport’s season, including at the beginning and four weeks before the championship selections, and testosterone levels must be below certain thresholds.
 In 2021, the NCAA board said the association wouldn’t host championship events in states with laws discriminating against transgender athletes.
 If passed, these bills would prohibit Texas from holding these major sporting events.

-Democratic lawmakers are pushing a swath of bills that would prohibit discrimination based on sexual orientation or gender identity for a range of areas, including employment, housing and state contracts.
-But with Republicans controlling both legislative chambers — and no direct support from top leadership — these efforts are unlikely to make it to the governor’s desk.
+Democratic lawmakers pushed a swath of bills that would prohibit discrimination based on sexual orientation or gender identity for a range of areas, including employment, housing and state contracts.
+But with Republicans controlling both legislative chambers — and no direct support from top leadership — these efforts saw little success.

-House Bill 832 would prohibit foster care providers from discriminating against LGBTQ youth based on religious beliefs.
-House Bill 725 would update language in the hate crime law to include protections based on gender identity and sexual orientation.
-HB 832 has been assigned to the House Human Services Committee, and HB 725 has been assigned to the House State Affairs Committee.
+House Bill 832 would have prohibited foster care providers from discriminating against LGBTQ youth based on religious beliefs.
+House Bill 725 would have updated language in the hate crime law to include protections based on gender identity and sexual orientation.
+Neither bill received a committee hearing.

-Senate Bill 110 would add protections for LGBTQ people and Texan veterans to prevent discrimination regarding housing, employment, public accommodation and state contracts.
-It has been assigned to the Senate State Affairs Committee.
+Senate Bill 110 would have added protections for LGBTQ people and Texan veterans to prevent discrimination regarding housing, employment, public accommodation and state contracts.
+It also never received a committee hearing.

-Disclosure: Equality Texas has been a financial supporter of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: Equality Texas and University of Texas at Austin have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 Find a complete list of them here.